 Packshot photography is a specialized type of commercial product photography.
 It places great emphasis on capturing the product in high resolution with exceptional detail.
 A professional product photographer is typically responsible for executing this type of commercial photography style.
 Here, we’ll share creative product photography ideas that you can take without a photographer.

 Good packshots are becoming more and more critical for businesses over the years.
 As more people switch to online shopping, many buyers never see the product in person until it is delivered.
-Over two billion people purchased a product online in 2020.
+Study shows that over two billion people purchased a product online in 2020.
 And with this number set to climb, it is vital to maintain competitiveness through images in an online world.

 Best Packshot Photography Ideas